pubpub-zz/ppInk/readme.md

 *Alt+Tab engaging Pointer*

 When the option is set in the options, switching application (with alt+tab) will engage pointer mode.
-Also, when pointer mode is activated (by any means, ie button click, alt+tab, global short cut), the toolbar is folded automatically, and when pressing undock button, alt+tab, or global shortcut,the inking mode is restored and the toolbar is unfolded.
-Note that you can still fold toolbar when drawing without engaging pointer mode with the dock button.
+Also, Note that you can still fold toolbar when drawing without engaging pointer mode with the dock button.

 *Measurement tool*